Donald Cammell: Cinema career

-Cammell’s next feature was Demon Seed (1977).
-Although not a personal project, this science fiction thriller (based on a book by Dean R. Koontz) featured many of Cammell’s obsessions.
-A super-computer takes over a scientist’s house with his wife (Julie Christie) inside and proceeds to terrorise and ultimately impregnate her.
-A two-hander between Christie and the computer, Demon Seeds mind games and closed environment are reminiscent of Performance, while the idea of the machine giving a child to the heroine and thus providing itself with a human incarnation is another example of Cammell’s fascination with transformative sexuality.
+Cammell's next feature was Demon Seed (1977).
+Although not a personal project, this science fiction thriller (based on a book by Dean R. Koontz) featured many of Cammell's obsessions.
+A super-computer takes over a scientist's house with his wife (Julie Christie) inside and proceeds to terrorise and ultimately impregnate her.
+A two-hander between Christie and the computer, Demon Seeds mind games and closed environment are reminiscent of Performance, while the idea of the machine giving a child to the heroine and thus providing itself with a human incarnation is another example of Cammell's fascination with transformative sexuality.
 Cammell had to wait until 1987 to complete another project, White of the Eye.
 This study of a serial killer features a return of his cross-cutting techniques (absent from Demon Seed).

+His final film Wild Side (1995) was a troubled production.
+Financed by Nu Image, a production company that made exploitation pictures, Cammell was hired to shoot an art film as a prestige project, to boost Nu Image's stature in the movie industry.
+As Cammell shot and edited his film, the producers became anxious over his artistic avant-garde techniques.
+Nu Image executives reportedly demanded that he include more nudity in the film.
+Ultimately, they took over the film, abandoning Cammell's cut and re-cutting the film to eliminate his innovative cross-cutting (a technique that goes back to Performance) to create a more linear narrative, and inserting more nudity.
+The Nu Image cut made the narrative incoherent and was disowned by Cammell.
+Cammell's brother said after his brother's suicide that the production company's interference made him consider retaliating with violence.
+David Cammell said, "...at one point he [Donald] was going to go and shoot [producer] Eli Cohen, but I managed to persuade him that it was a negative thing to shoot your producer and then shoot yourself."

 Personal life

 Cammell was married twice, first to the Greek actress Maria Andipa (m.
 1954), by whom he had a son Amadis (b.
 1959), and then to the American writer China Kong (m.
 1978), with whom he started an affair when she was 14.
 He is survived by his son and his second wife.